 Outside of work, Charlotte enjoys time with her teenage children, films, theatre trips, dog walking and pilates.
 She also helps run a community women’s group and plays the violin with the Epsom Symphony Orchestra.

-After graduating with a degree in International Development and Spanish Studies, May worked at national social justice charity People Can, before joining Amazon as a consultant in 2012.
+After graduating with a degree in International Development and Spanish Studies, May worked at national social justice charity People Can, before joining Amazon in 2012.
 Following a move to Bristol in 2015, May became an Associate for Amazon, combining this with a role helping Bristol-based social enterprise WECIL, which supports disabled people.

 Whilst at Amazon, May has secured across-the-board national coverage of a report to relaunch the domestic abuse charity SafeLives, and also worked with the RAF Benevolent Fund and the Holocaust Memorial Day Trust.

 May is a trained yoga teacher, massage therapist and life coach, and alongside working as a consultant, runs her own well-being business.